Ross

 Is the Ross area keeping up with housing demand?

 With the population expected to increase by 616 people by 2041, around 206 new dwellings will be necessary.
-Recent approval levels appear more than sufficient to meet these forecasts, considering the census average of 3.0 persons per dwelling.
-This suggests that population growth may exceed trend projections in the coming years, supported by a robust housing supply.
+Recent approval levels appear broadly sufficient to meet these forecasts, considering the census average of 3.0 persons per dwelling.

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Ross's approval levels have been below the yearly average of 23, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, Ross's approval levels have been significantly below the yearly average of 17, showing a notable downturn in recent development.

 How many dwellings will be needed to accommodate future population growth?